Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/pin-only.md

 management key authentication, such as generating a key pair or importing a certificate, because the management key is lost.

-However, it is also possible that recovery from some of these failuress is achievable, using the method [PivSession.TryRecoverPinOnlyMode](xref:Yubico.YubiKey.Piv.PivSession.TryRecoverPinOnlyMode%2a).
+However, it is also possible that recovery from some of these failures is achievable, using the method [PivSession.TryRecoverPinOnlyMode](xref:Yubico.YubiKey.Piv.PivSession.TryRecoverPinOnlyMode%2a).